norswap/autumn/doc/autumn/peg.md

 a separate function for each kind of statement.
 Since statements may contains expressions, these functions would call the expression parsing function.
 Etc, etc.

-If you are not familiar with parsing this leaves you deeply perplexed, I recommend learning more about PEGs before continuing.
+If you are not familiar with parsing and this leaves you deeply perplexed, I recommend learning more about PEGs before continuing.
 I recommend this [introductory paper] by Roman Redziejowski, or to peruse the [PEG wikipedia page].